 Nothing promotes the coast more than the Oregon coast lighthouses.
-The surviving coastal lighthouses serve as visible and accessible links to the past.
+The surviving coastal lights serve as visible and accessible links to the past.
 They are Oregon's maritime heritage.

 Going back to the 1870s, the Oregon Territorial Act promised two lighthouses to the territory of Oregon, spanning the mouth of the Columbia.

-Once those two lighthouses were built, a string of Oregon coast lighthouses were planned along the coastline, each about 40 miles apart from one another, in an effort to improve nighttime commerce to the Willamette Valley.
+Once those two lighthouses were built, a string of coastal lighthouses were planned along the coastline, each about 40 miles apart from one another, in an effort to improve nighttime commerce to the Willamette Valley.

 Although unoccupied by resident light keepers since the arrival of modern technology, some of the unique, classic lighthouse structures remain as part of Oregon's rugged, coastal landscape.